FelipeBlasques/cpf-generator/README.md

 CPF numbers are issued by the Brazilian Federal Revenue Service and are associated with individual taxpayers.
 They help maintain records, track financial activities, and ensure compliance with tax and social security regulations.

 ## First Code
+(firstdigit.py)

 The first code aims to validate the first digit of a CPF number (Individual Taxpayer Registration) Follow these steps:

-First, it defines a list called MULTIPLIERS that holds specific values used to multiply each digit of the CPF.
+First, it defines a list called 'MULTIPLIERS' that holds specific values used to multiply each digit of the CPF.
 This list represents the weights applied to each digit during the validation process.

 Next, the code prompts the user to input a CPF number using the input function and stores it as a string in the variable cpf_input.